-- will know the name of the DSL/ DDSL's, their roles, contact details and who they are - to achieve this the DSL will as a minimum issue contact details outlined at the end of this policy to ALL and will ensure that this information is reviewed/updated and re-issued regularly but at least annually as appropriate - all staff will be provided with basic child protection training (by the DSL or DDSL), immediately that they are appointed/placed in school and then attend locally endorsed child protection training for school based staff within a half term - all staff will receive locally endorsed child protection training for school based staff at least every three (3) years - the 3 yearly training offered to all staff will also be made available to volunteers and governors who have direct contact with children/young people and also any supply staff and agency workers who are on placement with school at the point of time the training is delivered will also be included in the attendance - ALL will also receive regular safeguarding and child protection updates (regularly and at least annually) from the DSL and the DDSL's which is in line with advice and changing practice - both nationally and locally 2 - the DSL and the DDSL's will attend Local Multi Agency Child Protection Training every two (2) years - the DSL/ DDSL are supported to update their knowledge and skills on a periodic basis.
+• The school will also complete a Section 11 audit as and when requested by the North Tyneside Safeguarding Children Partnership (NTSCP) to further evidence that safeguarding arrangements are effective parents have an understanding of the responsibility placed on school and staff for child protection, this is achieved in school as we clearly communicate our policy in information provided to parents and ensure our Child Protection Policy is published on the website Training & Awareness for ALL The DSL for child protection in school will ensure all relevant • will know the name of the DSL/ DDSL's, their roles, contact details and who they are - to achieve this the DSL will as a minimum issue contact details outlined at the end of this policy to ALL and will ensure that this information is reviewed/updated and re-issued regularly but at least annually as appropriate persons - who in school, we define to include all staff, supply staff, agency workers and volunteers (including Governors) • all staff will be provided with basic child protection training (by the DSL or DDSL), immediately that they are appointed/placed in school and then attend locally endorsed child protection training for school based staff within a half term who have contact with children/young people • all staff will receive locally endorsed child protection training for school based staff at least every three (3) years

+• the 3 yearly training offered to all staff will also be made available to volunteers and governors who have direct contact with children/young people and also any supply staff and agency workers who are on placement with school at the point of time the training is delivered will also be included in the attendance

+- ALL will also receive regular safeguarding and child protection updates (regularly and at least annually) from the DSL and the DDSL's which is in line with advice and changing practice - both nationally and locally - the DSL and the DDSL's will attend Local Multi Agency Child Protection Training every two (2) years - the DSL/ DDSL are supported to update their knowledge and skills on a periodic basis.
 This will be achieved by them accessing e-bulletins, e-learning, briefings, network meetings etc. via their appraisal/mentor process and in taking time to read and digest safeguarding developments - opportunities are provided for staff to contribute to and shape safeguarding arrangements and child protection policy and